chilliyTV/DayZ-Native-Land---Server-Settings/WeatherSettings/README.md

 ■ Map: ANASTARA

-i played a lot with the parameters and i found this setting fits the best for me. the weather is rough, cold, wet, sometimes changeable or very sunny with beautiful sunrises and sunsets.
+i played a lot with the parameters and i found this setting fits the best for me from the survival perspectivity. the weather is rough, cold, wet, sometimes changeable or very sunny with beautiful sunrises and sunsets.

 - overcast    (complete range from 0.0 to 1.0)